-The city floor of the new Government Quarter
+The city floor of the New Government Quarter

-One of the biggest and most visible spaces in Oslo’s new Government Quarter is the city floor, accessible to all who pass through or visit the area.
+One of the biggest and most visible spaces in Oslo’s New Government Quarter is the city floor, accessible to all who pass through or visit the area.
 The artist Jumana Manna completed in the autumn of 2025 the artwork Sebastia, working on the design since 2022.

 My proposal explores Norway’s material history in relation to nature and the extraction of resources, economy and identity.
 Through this work, I will explore recycling or reuse as a conceptual and infrastructural ethic, and highlight the idea that something must be given up in order for the collective to continue to live and grow sustainably together.

-Jumana Manna (born 1987, USA) grew up in Jerusalem, and lives and works in Berlin.
+Jumana Manna (b.
+1987) grew up in Jerusalem, and lives and works in Berlin.
 Manna studied at the Academy of Fine Art in Oslo.
 Through film, sculpture and installations, she investigates storytelling linked to power, language and memories.
 For the artwork Government Quarter Study from 2014, she took full-size casts of the columns from the interior of the Høyblokka government building.
 The artwork was shown in the Henie Onstad Art Centre’s widely discussed exhibition in 2014, We Live on a Star, which discussed the events in the Government Quarter during the attacks of 22nd July, 2011.
 The work was later shown in the Nordic Pavilion during the Venice Biennale in 2017.

 Var dette nyttig?